galaxyproject/galaxy-hub/src/events/GCC2012/Abstracts/index.md

 *[PDF](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2012/Liefeld.pdf), [PPTX](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2012/Liefeld.pptx), Video*

-GenomeSpace is a software environment that provides a connection layer between bioinformatics resources, whether they are Web-based applications, desktop packages, or simple scripts.
+[GenomeSpace](/src/GenomeSpace/index.md) is a software environment that provides a connection layer between bioinformatics resources, whether they are Web-based applications, desktop packages, or simple scripts.
 GenomeSpace addresses the growing need for genomics researchers and bioinformaticians to have “frictionless” data transfer among the variety of analysis tools and data sources.
 GenomeSpace provides an open environment, which other bioinformatics resources can use to join the community ofGenomeSpace-enabled tools.
-GenomeSpace is seeded by six prominent tools for genomics analysis: Galaxy, Cytoscape, !GenePattern, Genomica, the Integrative Genomics Viewer (IGV), and the UCSC Genome Browser, and developed in collaboration with several biological research projects at the Broad Institute, Stanford University, and UCSD.
+GenomeSpace is seeded by six prominent tools for genomics analysis: Galaxy, Cytoscape, GenePattern, Genomica, the Integrative Genomics Viewer (IGV), and the UCSC Genome Browser, and developed in collaboration with several biological research projects at the Broad Institute, Stanford University, and UCSD.
 <br /><br />

 # Session 7